GandalfGrey123/project-apartment-rental/README.md

 ### Dev Enivronment
-On our aws Linux server we setup NodeJS
+On our aws Linux server we setup

+ - NodeJS v 10.16.0
+ - MySQL v 5.7

 ### Authentication